 Accounts receivable includes freight and other receivables reduced by an allowance for doubtful accounts.
 The allowance is based upon historical losses, credit worthiness of customers, and current economic conditions.
-At both December 31, 2016, and 2015, our accounts receivable were reduced by \$5 million.
+At December 31, 2017, and 2016, our accounts receivable were reduced by \$3 million and \$5 million, respectively.
 Receivables not expected to be collected in one year and the associated allowances are classified as other assets in our Consolidated Statements of Financial Position.
-At December 31, 2016, and 2015, receivables classified as other assets were reduced by allowances of \$17 million and \$11 million, respectively.
+At both December 31, 2017, and 2016, receivables classified as other assets were reduced by allowances of \$17 million.

-Receivables Securitization Facility - The Railroad maintains a \$650 million, 3-year receivables securitization facility (the Receivables Facility), which now matures in July 2019, after we completed a renewal in August 2016 with comparable terms.
-Under the Receivables Facility, the Railroad sells most of its eligible third-party receivables to Union Pacific Receivables, Inc. (UPRI), a consolidated, whollyowned, bankruptcy-remote subsidiary that may subsequently transfer, without recourse, an undivided interest in accounts receivable to investors.
+Receivables Securitization Facility - The Railroad maintains a \$650 million, 3-year receivables securitization facility (the Receivables Facility), maturing in July 2019.
+Under the Receivables Facility, the Railroad sells most of its eligible third-party receivables to Union Pacific Receivables, Inc. (UPRI), a consolidated, wholly-owned, bankruptcy-remote subsidiary that may subsequently transfer, without recourse, an undivided interest in accounts receivable to investors.
 The investors have no recourse to the Railroad's other assets except for customary warranty and indemnity claims.
 Creditors of the Railroad do not have recourse to the assets of UPRI.

-The amount outstanding under the Receivables Facility was \$0 and \$400 million at December 31, 2016, and December 31, 2015, respectively.
-The Receivables Facility was supported by \$1.0 billion and \$0.9 billion of accounts receivable as collateral at December 31, 2016, and December 31, 2015, respectively, which, as a retained interest, is included in accounts receivable, net in our Consolidated Statements of Financial Position.
+The amount outstanding under the Receivables Facility was \$500 million and \$0 at December 31, 2017, and December 31, 2016.
+The Receivables Facility was supported by \$1.1 billion and \$1.0 billion of accounts receivable as collateral at December 31, 2017, and December 31, 2016, respectively, which, as a retained interest, is included in accounts receivable, net in our Consolidated Statements of Financial Position.